yaybu/touchdown/docs/tutorial/django.rst

  * Using an :class:`~touchdown.aws.ec2.AutoScalingGroup` to start an instance.

- * Using load balancing to scale up your service.
+ * Using a :class:`~touchdown.aws.elb.LoadBalancer` to scale up your service.

 Our application